 - Create and manage insider risk policies

-- Investigate insider risk alerts
+- Investigate insider risk activities

 - Take action on insider risk cases

-- Review case data with the insider risk Content Explorer
+- Review case data with the insider risk Content explorer

 - Create insider risk notice templates